humanloop/test/README.md

 - Store the dataset in a suitable database of your choice.
 - Provide a debugger service that operates on the data.
-- Serve a _very simple_ user interface for users to get value from the debugger.
+- Serve a simple user interface for users to get value from the debugger.

 Please create and share with us a github repository with your solution and provide clear